“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 - You have satisfactory blood test results

-- You are at least 6 months old but haven’t yet reached your 18th birthday
+- You are at least 6 months old but haven’t yet reached your 18th birthday.
+If you have melanoma you must be at least 12 years old but haven't reached your 18th birthday

 - You are willing to use reliable contraception during the time of the study and for up to 4 months afterwards if you are sexually active and there is any chance you or your partner could become pregnant